jesus7110/covac/README.md

 ## Technologies Used

-# Client:
+### Client:
-- React: A JavaScript library for building user interfaces
+- ReactJs: A JavaScript library for building user interfaces
 - Ant Design: A design system for creating beautiful and responsive UI components
 - HTML5: Markup language for structuring the web page
 - CSS3: Styling language for enhancing the visual appearance
-- Lottie: Library for adding attractive animations to the web page
 - JavaScript: Programming language for implementing dynamic functionality

+### Sever:
+- NodetJs: A Javascript library for server management
+- ExpressJs : A Javascript library for serverbuilding
+- MongoDB: NoSql Database

+### Production-Deployment :
 - Git: Version control system for tracking changes in the codebase
 - GitHub: Hosting platform for storing and sharing the project repository

-# Sever:
+- Render: Free shared hosting this web app

 ## Installation